markbarnes/GoCardlessForGravityForms/readme.md

 # GoCardless for Gravity Forms

 This Wordpress and Gravity Forms plugin is a fork of [FB GoCardless Hosted for Gravity Forms](https://wordpress.org/plugins/fb-gocardless-hosted-for-gravity-forms/).
 It corrects a few bugs, and adds some filters for greater flexibility.
+An example of how the filters can be used to create recurring payments can be found [here](https://github.com/markbarnes/GoCardlessForGravityFormsExtension).